lykimq/learning_ocaml/OCaml_programming/ocaml_searchs/bench/README.md

      Linear search (small) 271482/s                262%                   62%                        27%                    --
 ```

+Notice: A negative percentage means one algorithm is slower than another, while
+a positive percentage means it is faster.
+The `--` indicates that the percentage
+difference between an algorithm and itself is not applicable (or is exactly 0%).

+For example:
+- Jump search (small) is 55% slower than Binary search (because it has a -55% value).
+- Exponential search (small) is 28% faster than Binary search.
+- Linear search (small) is 62% faster than Binary search.
+- Jump search (small) is being compared to itself in the first column.
+Since
+  there's no difference between an algorithm and itself, the `--` appears to
+  represent "no comparison" or "not applicable."

 | Algorithm                | Throughput (operations/sec) | Relative Performance Compared to Slowest |
 |--------------------------|-----------------------------|------------------------------------------|
 | **Linear Search (small)**    | 271,482 ops/sec             | +262% faster than Jump Search            |